Approximately 30.3 million – or 9.4 percent – of Americans have diabetes. In Michigan, it’s estimated that 1 in 10 people have a form of diabetes.

 Start Here

-If you score 5 or higher on the quiz, talk to your doctor about getting an A1C blood sugar test to check for prediabetes.
 An A1C test result between 5.7 and 6.4 percent indicates prediabetes.
-(For more information about prediabetes and diabetes, you may want to check out the CDC's "Your Health WIth Joan Lunden" video series.)
+(For more information about prediabetes and diabetes, you may want to check out the CDC's "Your Health With Joan Lunden" video series.) -

 If A1C testing shows that you do have prediabetes, making lifestyle changes can reduce health risks.
 MHealthy offers a wide range of programs to employees and spouses/OQAs to support healthy lifestyle changes around weight management, healthy eating and physical activity.